 Go Free First

-Swap for tilling.
+Swap for Services

-In the early years of gardening, we didn’t own a tiller but we needed the soil turned so we could staart planting.
+In the early years of gardening, we didn’t own a tiller but we needed the soil turned so we could start planting.
 We arranged for a family member to come till the garden in exchange for supper.

 Find a local friend who has a garden and see if you can barter for the service.
 Most gardeners love to spread the love for gardening and would be willing to make an arrangement.
-Maybe you could babysit their kids one night in exchange for use of their tiller.

 If you have never had a garden, don’t plan a huge one.
 Instead, feel free to start with a couple of tomato plants and 1 or 2 other plants.
 Pick a handful of new flowers and just see what happens when you plant them.
 By starting small, you will be able to enjoy the gardening adventure without being overwhelmed.